 The second, and larger portion of the film focuses on the titular Battle for Doldrey and its aftermath.
 This is a time in the Berserk storyline where many things unfold very quickly.
 We see bloodshed and military conquest, of course, but we also see the more humane-side of many characters.
 We see see heroes raised up and lauded, and granted noble.
 And we see heroes fall, stripped of rank, and branded traitors.
 The first film of the trilogy could not reasonably be labeled light-hearted entertainment.
 However, the second film ends on a much darker note, and with the implication that the third will be darker, still.

-Descent, indeed.
-In the third, and longest film of the trilogy, we see everything that's good in the world spiral downward into an abyss.
+In the third and longest film of the trilogy, we see everything that's good in the world spiral downward into an abyss.
 This is both a blessing, and a curse.
-While Descent is about as emotionally moving as any animated movie I've ever seen, it also left me feeling somewhat dirty about the human race.
+While The Advent is about as emotionally moving as any animated movie I've ever seen, it also left me feeling somewhat dirty about the human race.

 The Golden Age ends with the arrival of the Age of Darkness, and it goes out with a bang.
-"Genocide", "dismemberment", "rape", and "death" are all words that accurately summarize the final hour or so of Descent.
-It is powerfully moving, but difficult to watch -- and for this purpose, I consider it a success of the film medium.
+Genocide.
+Dismemberment.
+Rape.
+Death.
+All words that accurately summarize the final hour or so of The Advent.
+It is powerfully moving, but difficult to watch—and for this purpose, I consider it a success of the film medium.
 There isn't much closure, but somehow that feels appropriate.
-It leaves us with a sense of anger, and feeling beaten down and weak -- but not entirely without hope.
+It leaves us with a sense of anger, and feeling beaten down and weak, but not entirely without hope.
 We want things desperately to get better, but we know how slim the prospects for that are.
 There is no fairy tale ending here, and that's something I am able to appreciate.

 The CGI Elephant in the Corner